leon4rd/test/README.md

-## Where does astronauts hangout after work?
-At the spacebar.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.